Léolo: Box office

 After opening at Place des Arts in Montreal on June 4, 1992, the film made $100,000 after its first week.
 The film had a total of 110,000 admissions in Quebec theatres.
 In its first weekend in two New York theatres, it made $31,009, which was considered a successful launch.

 According to Box Office Mojo, the film finished its run grossing $611,703 domestically.
+It was the highest-grossing film in Canada for 1992.
 It was one of the highest-grossing films worldwide for distributor Alliance Films.
 It did particularly well in Germany and Spain, while it did not perform well in the U.S.

-Critical reception
+Critical response

+Léolo has an approval rating of 90% on review aggregator website Rotten Tomatoes, based on 10 reviews, and an average rating of 8.3/10.

 Canadian critic Brian D. Johnson, writing for Maclean's, said the film "elevates Canadian cinema to new heights of creative ambition and achievement".
 Roger Ebert gave the film four stars, writing "Léolo is an enchanting, disgusting, romantic, depressing, hilarious, tragic movie, and it is quite original- one of the year's best.
 I have never seen one like it before".
 Janet Maslin of The New York Times called Léolo "daring, bracingly original" and initially "whimsical".
 Kenneth Turan of The Los Angeles Times praised it as "extraordinary".
 Peter Brunette of The New York Times wrote "It's a bizarre, occasionally upsetting film, but its underlying portrait-of-the-artist-as-a-young-man theme couldn't be more classic".
 David Denby of New York magazine panned the film as "the most maladroit film I've seen in ages".

 In 2005, Time magazine named Léolo one of Time's All-TIME 100 Movies.
 That year, Ebert added it to his Great Movies list, writing on "the deep amusement and even love that Lauzon conveys in his material".
 Ebert also said "The technical brilliance of the film is astonishing".
 In 2014, Peter Howell of The Toronto Star, writing on Léolos screening in Cannes Classics, called the film "masterful", while Bruce Kirkland of The Toronto Sun called it "brilliantly deranged" and speculated Lauzon would have enjoyed seeing the film's revival.
 Also in 2014, Turan included Léolo in his book, Not to Be Missed: Fifty-Four Favorites From a Lifetime of Film, citing it as an example of one of the films among the 54 with "a more limited following".
 The next year, the Toronto International Film Festival placed it fifth in the Top 10 Canadian Films of All Time, regarded as a "noteworthy" change in the overall Top 10, which had been compiled once per decade since 1984.
 The Cannes restoration likely led to the resurgence of interest in the film, resulting in the Top 10 addition.

+In 2001, an industry poll conducted by Playback named it the 12th best Canadian film of the preceding 15 years.